MariusKart/signature-time-series-forecasting/README.md

 ## Why signatures?

-For a path \(X_t\), the signature is the collection of its iterated integrals.
+For a path $X_t$, the signature is the collection of its iterated integrals.
 In practice, a truncated signature acts as a compact nonlinear summary of:
 - the order in which moves happened,
 - the interaction between channels,
 - the geometry of the recent path.